-The average rainfall is dismal in these two districts, Ballari and Koppal, of Hyderabad-Karnataka region.
-The University has sensitized the students and the public about the need for water conservation.
+The university has sensitized the students and the public about the need for water conservation.
 One-day seminar on "Water Conservation in Dry land Area" was organized on 08 September 2014.
 Around 150 students of the campus and from the affiliated colleges got the benefit of the discussions initiated by the Resource persons in a rain-water conservation awareness programme.
 The institution is in the path of evolving a holistic water conservation policy to address the water requirement for various purposes in the campus.
 The University plans various methods to minimize the water abuse.
 It tries to explore the scope of water reuse and recycling and thus designs a plan for a sustainable water management system in the campus.